Miners boost Britain's FTSE on bullishness over China's economy

 Some strength was seen from the housebuilders after figures from mortgage lender Nationwide showing British house prices rose at their fastest annual pace in more than nine years last month.

-Blue-chip Barratt Developments rose 0.7 percent, while among mid-caps, Bovis Homes and Taylor Wimpey advanced 0.5 percent and 1 percent respectively.
+Blue-chip Barratt Developments rose 1.1 percent, while among mid-caps, Bovis Homes and Taylor Wimpey advanced 1.7 percent and 0.5 percent respectively.

-The sector has been rattled in the past weeks on rising expectations of a Bank of England rate hike before the end of the year, but analysts and traders view any such weakness as a buying opportunity.
+The sector has been rattled in the past weeks on rising expectations for a UK rate hike before the end of the year, but analysts and traders view any such weakness as a buying opportunity.

 While higher rates would raise the costs of borrowing to build, it would also signal the economy, and consequently funding prospects, were looking brighter.
 In any case, some believe that interest rates will not rise for some time yet.